National Head of College

 Supervised Theological Education

 Gregory Morgan has been a Salvation Army officer for more than two decades.
-Currently he serves as the National Training Principal and Head of National College, a leadership role designed to facilitate the coming together of Booth College and Catherine Booth College to form a new National education and training service for The Salvation Army in Australia.
+Currently he serves as the National Training Principal and Head of Eva Burrows College, a leadership role designed to facilitate the coming together of Booth College and Catherine Booth College to form a new National education and training service for The Salvation Army in Australia.

-Gregory's Ministry has included 16 years as a Corps Officer in a range of appointments from small rural communities to large multicultural city Corps.
-Corps work has often included a focus upon integrated community focused ministries that seek to bring together Corps and Social expressions of mission.
+Gregory's ministry has included 16 years as a Corps Officer in a range of appointments from small rural communities to large multicultural city corps.
+Corps work has often included a focus upon integrated community focused ministries that seek to bring together corps and social expressions of mission.
 He has also held teaching and academic leadership roles for over 12 years (full time and part time), predominantly within Catherine Booth College (Australia Southern Territory).